c4spar/deno-cliffy/command/README.md

 The help information is auto-generated based on the information you have defined on your command's.
 The main command has a global help option (`-h, --help`) defined by default which prints the help text to stdout.
-You can also print or get the help text programmaticly by using the `.showHelp()` or `.getHelp()` method.
+You can also output or retrieve the help text programmatically by using the `.showHelp()` or `.getHelp()` method.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/command.ts";